 When spraying milk paint instead of brushing it on the surface you’re painting, keep in mind that the paint particles needs to flow freely for effective application so you need to have a spray pattern.
 Real Milk Paint comes in powder form and mixes with water, making it simple to thin down to the right consistency for a spray gun application.

-To know how much paint and ratio you would need, try thinning paint down some and applying it to a test surface to see how it flows instead of mixing it too thin at the outset.
-Keep in mind that you might have to thin it up to 30% to get the results you want, and while testing the consistency, you might also want to adjust your air cap tightness, paint sprayers air pressure, spray gun tip size, and settings.
+To know how much paint-to-water ratio you would need, try testing at the recommended ratio of 1 to 1 first and applying it to a test surface to see how it flows instead of mixing it too thin at the outset.
+Keep in mind that you might have to thin or thicken the paint to get the results you want, and while testing the consistency, you might also want to adjust your air cap tightness, paint sprayers air pressure, spray gun tip size, and settings.

 In general, Real Milk Paint flows well in most paint sprayers and works fine with a 1.8 to 2.0-millimeter spray tip.
 Also you might use a texture paint spray gun for spraying thicker paints.